Compositionality of Rewriting Rules with Conditions: Compositional associative Sesqui-Pushout rewriting with conditions

-\paragraph{``$\Leftarrow$'' direction} Suppose that we are given the following part of data presented in diagram~\eqref{eq:TransRproofAuxA}: \begin{romanenumerate} \item The squares $(1)+(2)$ (a pushout), $(2)$ (a pushout), $(3)+(4)$ (an FPC) and $(3)$ (a pushout). \item An arrow $n\in \cM$ that satisfies the condition $\Trans(r,\ac{c}_B)$. \end{romanenumerate} What is somewhat hidden in this set of data is the fact that the square $\cSquare{K,K',X,I}$ is a pullback (where the $\cM$-morphism $K' \rightarrow X$ is provided as the composition of the $\cM$-morphisms $n:B\rightarrow X$ and $K'\rightarrow B$, which are by assumption part of the above data).
-This statement may be verified by constructing the commutative cube below left:
+\paragraph{``$\Leftarrow$'' direction} Suppose that we are given the following part of data presented in diagram~\eqref{eq:TransRproofAuxA}: \begin{romanenumerate} \item The squares ${(1)+(2)}$ (a pushout), ${(2)}$ (a pushout), ${(3)+(4)}$ (an FPC) and ${(3)}$ (a pushout). \item An arrow ${n}\in \cM$ that satisfies the condition $\Trans({r'},{\ac{c}_B})$, and with ${n}\circ{b}={m}$. \end{romanenumerate} What is somewhat hidden in this set of data is the fact that the square $\cSquare{K,{K'},X,I}$ is a pullback (where the $\cM$-morphism ${K'}\rightarrow X$ is provided as the composition of the $\cM$-morphisms ${K'\rightarrow C}$ and ${n:C\rightarrow} X$, which are by assumption part of the above data).
+This statement can be verified by constructing the commutative cube below left:

 By virtue of Lemma~\ref{lem:Main}\ref{lem:idPB}, the right square is a pullback.
-Since the top square is a pushout and thus also a pullback, by pullback composition the square $\cSquare{K,K',X,I}$ (i.e.\ the composite of the top and right squares) is indeed a pullback.
+Since the top square is a pushout and thus also a pullback, by pullback composition the square $\cSquare{K,{K'},X,I}$ (i.e.\ the composite of the top and right squares) is indeed a pullback.

-We may then invoke the universal property of FPCs (compare Definition~\ref{def:FPC}) in the form presented in the right part of~\eqref{eq:SqPOtransProofB}, which entails that there exists a morphism $K'\rightarrow \overline{K}$ (that is unique up to isomorphism).
-Then by $\cM$-morphism decomposition, as $K'\rightarrow X$ and $\overline{K}\rightarrow X$ are in $\cM$, so is the morphism $K'\rightarrow \overline{K}$.
-Consequently, it is possible to invoke vertical FPC-pushout decomposition (Lemma~\ref{lem:Main}\ref{lem:vertFPCpoDec}) to conclude that the square $(4)$ in~\eqref{eq:TransRproofAuxA} is an FPC, while due to pushout-pushout decomposition (Lemma~\ref{lem:Main}\ref{lem:POPOdec}) the square $(1)$ may be verified to be a pushout.
-The latter result entails in particular that by virtue of stability of $\cM$-morphisms under pushout, the induced morphism $n^{*}$ is in $\cM$.
+We then invoke the universal property of FPCs (compare Definition~\ref{def:FPC}) in the form presented in the right part of~\eqref{eq:SqPOtransProofB}, which entails that there exists a morphism ${K'\rightarrow} \overline{K}$.
+Then by $\cM$-morphism decomposition, as ${K'\rightarrow} X$ and $\overline{K}\rightarrow X$ are in $\cM$, so is the morphism ${K'\rightarrow }\overline{K}$.
+Consequently, vertical FPC-pushout decomposition (Lemma~\ref{lem:Main}\ref{lem:vertFPCpoDec}) implies that the square ${(4)}$ in~\eqref{eq:TransRproofAuxA} is an FPC, while due to pushout-pushout decomposition (Lemma~\ref{lem:Main}\ref{lem:POPOdec}) the square ${(1)}$ is verified to be a pushout.
+The latter result entails in particular, by virtue of stability of $\cM$-morphisms under pushout, that the induced morphism ${n^{*}}$ is in $\cM$.